-2. Can I apply to a master’s program if I am still in the last year of my bachelor’s degree?
+- Can I apply to a master’s program while I am in the last year of my bachelor’s degree?

 Yes.
-In this case, admission will be determined on the basis of your most up-to-date B.A. transcript.
-Should you be accepted to the M.A. program, your acceptance will be conditional upon submission of a final and official B.A. transcript and diploma by the start of your M.A. program in October.
+In this case, admission will be based on your most up to date bachelor’s transcript.
+Should you be accepted to the master’s program, your acceptance will be conditional upon submission of a final and official bachelor’s transcript and diploma by the start of your master’s program in October.

-3. Can I apply to a master’s program if my GPA is slightly lower than what is usually required for admission?
+2. Can I apply to a master’s program if my GPA is slightly lower than what is required for admission?

-If your GPA is several points lower than what we usually require for admission but you still feel you’d be a strong candidate for our program, you may apply.
+If your GPA is a bit lower than what we usually require but you still feel you’d be a strong candidate for our program, you may apply.
 In this case, our Admission Committee will be looking more closely at your statement of purpose, academic recommendations, and any relevant extra-curricular, professional, or volunteer experience you have (depending on which program you are applying for).

-Your statement of purpose is your chance to present yourself to our Admission Committee and should include your academic background, why you are interested in our program, what you plan to do in the future, and anything else you think they should know about you.
-Your statement of purpose should be about 1-2 pages long.
+Your statement of purpose is your chance to present yourself to our Admission Committee and should include information about your academic background, why you are interested in our program, what you plan to do in the future, and anything else you think we should know about you.
+Your statement of purpose should be 1-2 pages long.

 You can submit one professional recommendation if you feel it would be more reflective of your abilities, however it is important to submit at least one recommendation by someone who has taught you in an academic setting.
 If you have been out of school for over five years and are no longer in touch with any of your professors, you can submit two professional recommendations.

 5. I studied abroad in English for a semester – may I be exempt from the TOEFL/IELTS requirement?